 Jack Bandy is a Ph.D. student in Northwestern's Technology and Social Behavior program.

-In less than a couple decades, we went from a world without Facebook, Google, Spotify, Netflix, iPhones, etc., to a world where most of us use these algorithm-based tools and services for hours each day.
-Despite their widespread use, we are only beginning to understand their social and ethical implications.
-In the same way that ecologists must study biological properties of animals and emergent animal behaviors, it is important to study technical aspects of algorithms and their emergent behavior within society.
-As a recent paper in my field explained, to fully understand something like the Netflix recommendation algorithm demands that we study "the social environments in which algorithms operate."
+In less than a couple decades, we went from a world without Facebook, Google, Spotify, Netflix, iPhones, etc., to a world where most of us use these tools and services for hours each day.
+Despite their widespread use, we are only beginning to understand their full impact, from individual experiences like compulsive overuse of social media to larger socio-cultural impacts like the spread of fake news and the reconceptualization of privacy.
+In the same way that ecologists must study biological properties of animals and emergent animal behaviors, it is important to study technical aspects of computationand their emergent behavior in society (this analogy is from a recent paper in my field).

-Here are a few questions that people in this field are thinking about:
+Here are a few questions that myself and others in TSB, HCI, and related fields are thinking about:

 Here are a few books, stories, and essays that have significantly influenced (and in most cases, guided) my thinking about human-computer interaction and/or life.
 Let me know what's missing!

 And some poems:

 Find a PDF of my untrimmed CV here.

 Some personal information you may or may not care about: